anopheles-genomic-surveillance/selection-atlas/_sources/glossary.md

   A malaria vector is a mosquito species which transmits malaria.

+selection
+recent positive selection
+  Selection here refers to the evolution of a mosquito population by natural selection, where genetic variants change in frequency because they provide a survival or other reproductive advantage.
+The selection atlas focuses on recent positive selection, which is a type of selection where genetic variants increase rapidly in frequency because they provide a strong survival advantage, and this change has occurred within the recent past.
+For example, the use of insecticide-treated bednets has caused recent positive selection for genetic variants which confer {term}`insecticide resistance` in *Anopheles* mosquito populations.

 selection signal
 selection signals
   A selection signal is a region of the genome where there is strong statistical evidence for recent positive selection, inferred from the results of a {term}`genome-wide selection scan`.